OfficeDev/microsoft-teams-library-js/README.md

 # teamsjs App SDK

+Welcome to the teamsjs App SDK monorepo!
+For breaking changes, please refer to our changelog in the monorepo root.

 ## Merging changes made in the original repo
 ```powershell
 # Do once, adds a link to the original repo.
 Do *ONE* of these